claudioverdun/hugo-academic-website/content/authors/admin/_index.md

 title: Claudio Mayrink Verdun
 email: ""
 ---
-I am an applied mathematician, currently in the 5th year of my PhD studies, with an interest in how data extract from certain applications can be exploited in a provable way.
+I am an applied mathematician with an interest in how data extract from certain applications can be exploited in a provable way.
 Despite all \emph{models being wrong, some are useful}, and the notion of parsimonious models is one of the core topics of my research.
 In particular, I use techniques from the fields of (non-convex) optimization, statistics, numerical linear algebra and computational harmonic analysis to exploit data.
 My research focuses on developing and analyzing \textbf{sparse and low-rank models}, \textbf{probabilistic methods in data analysis and uncertainty quantification for high-dimensional statistics}, \textbf{iteratively reweighted algorithms} as well as applications to \textbf{MRI}.
 Recently, I also started working with the fascinating \textbf{implicit bias of the gradient descent} phenomenon.}}

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.